tshepang/blog/content/2008-movie-review.md

 who is also my most favorite ever.
 He is followed by Sid Haig's homorous clown in *House of A Thousand Corpses*.

-The most desirable gal is Emelia Burns, the black girl in *The Condemned*.
+The most desirable woman is Emelia Burns, the black girl in *The Condemned*.
 She's followed by Cate Blanchett in *Veronica Guerin* and then Shirley Henderson as the emotionally-hurt girl in *interMission*.